 Participating Providers.
-These providers participate with a Blue Cross and/or Blue Shield Plan in another state or service area but not with a preferred provider program.
+These providers participate with a Blue Cross and/or Blue Shield Plan in another state or service area but not with a PPO network.
 Pharmacies that contract with our pharmacy benefits manager are considered in-network.

 Plan Member.
 The person who signed for this group health plan.